zuozhenggh/learning-library/solutions-library/ebs-move-improve/provision/provision.md

 ### Prerequisites
 * Oracle E-Business Suite Cloud Manager application using the Login URL from key data.txt file
-* Oracle IDCS login credentials
+* Cloud Manager Admin login credentials saved in your key-data.txt file

 ## **Step 1:** Log in to EBS Cloud Manager
 1. Navigate to your Oracle E-Business Suite Cloud Manager application using the Login URL recorded in your key-data.txt file.

-2. Log in with your Oracle Identity Cloud Service credentials.
+2. Log in with your Cloud Manager Admin credentials.

   ![](./images/1.png " ")